f5devcentral/f5-agility-labs-threat-stack/docs/class1/Threat_Stack_Cloud_Security_Platform.rst

 .. image:: _static/_Login.gif

-*Challenge 1 – Access the Threat Stack Cloud Security Platform*
+Challenge 1 – Access the Threat Stack Cloud Security Platform

-Navigate to the Threat Stack Cloud Security Platform: https://app.threatstack.com/login
+1. Navigate to the Threat Stack Cloud Security Platform: https://app.threatstack.com/login

-In the Email field, type your account email address and click Next.
+2. In the Email field, type **studetn@dadismad.com** as the email address and click Next.

-In the Password field, type your account password and click Next.
+3. In the Password field, type **xxxxxxx** as the password and click Next.

 .. code-block::

-   for the lab enter:
+   Email:
    StudentN@dadismad.com

-   for the password enter:
+   Password:
    xxxxxxxxxx